 Here are five tips for first-time buyers from the top realtor of the estate.

 Things A First Time Home Buyer Needs

 It’s your biggest financial decision that you may make in your life, the first step on the homeownership ladder.
 Get this step right and your estate will support you and grow as you age and become financially better off.
-Get some really good advice.
+Get some really good advice from the best agents around.
 Listen to those who have been homeowners for a while.
 Seek out advice from those who made mistakes and from those who have moved homes a couple of times, as they will have the experience to share.

 Stay within your budget